IELTS reading test

 The format of the reading test:

-- The ACADEMIC reading test has 3 texts taken from magazines, newspapers, journals, books.
+- The academic reading test has three texts taken from magazines, newspapers, journals, books.
 These texts can be descriptive or factual or more discursive and analytical.
 Topics are of general academic type interest but not too specialised and they can include diagrams, graphs and drawings.